TiagoNonohay/Reservoir-Sampling/README.md

 Data Stream project, limited with 3 samples and statical database.
-Limited to apply Statistics - Reservoir Sampling.
+Only to apply Statistics - Reservoir Sampling.